 The Food Truck Business Has a Higher Success Rate

 The investment in a brick and mortar restaurant is a high-risk gamble because of several key factors including poor staff, lack of startup funding, and lack of food industry experience.
-The food trucks have a lower startup investment than the regular restaurants.
-Also starting small with a food truck, can allow you to control your brand and image and retain customers.
+The food trucks have a lower startup investment than regular restaurants.
+Also starting small with a food truck can allow you to control your brand and image and retain customers.

-When you are operating a food truck, you have better control of how the food is prepared and stored.
+When you are operating a food truck, you have better control over how the food is prepared and stored.
 You control the open and close schedule and potential daily specials.
 However, in a brick and mortar restaurant, you could be dealing with customers who liked their food a week ago, but now they don’t like it today.
 Part of the blame rests on cooking equipment and time of day.
-In a food truck business you have a stronger quality control, you can set the presentation of the food when it leaves the truck.
+In a food truck business, you have stronger quality control, you can set the presentation of the food when it leaves the truck.

 Money and the Bottom Line

 Opening a brick and mortar restaurant could end up costing you $500,000.
 However, a food truck business could only cost between $40,000 and $180,000, depending on where you buy the food truck.
-The bottom line is, putting your money into a food truck, allows you to not have to worry about paying your staff, rent or vendors.
+The bottom line is, putting your money into a food truck, allows you to not have to worry about paying your staff, rent, or vendors.
 Investing in a food truck allows you to reach your customers and potentially cater a variety of events.